RohanVDvivedi/Serc/README.md

  * `serc --port=6900 --root=./public --ssl_cert_keys=./con/server`	=> this will start a https server on port 6900 to host all your files in ./public directory, the public key and certificates will be "./con/server.crt" and  private key will be "./con/server.key"

 #### usage as framework
- * create appropriate routing.con file (as described in con directory)
+ * create appropriate routing.con file (as described in the sample file in the con directory).
  * and create appropriate controller file functions as mentioned in routing.con file, with strict declaration signature as :
    * ```int controller(HttpRequest* hrq, HttpResponse* hrp)```
  * do not forget to include appropriate public api headers as and when needed. this includes